 - Remove the surface dirt using a brush with soft bristles.

 - Prepare a cleaning solution by mixing a mild detergent and water.
-The ratio has to be ½ teaspoon of mild detergent for every one cup of water.
-Mix it well.

 - Soak the laces for about 15 minutes.